moliver28/research-handbook/content/handbook/company/okrs/_index.md

 ### CEO initiates new quarter's OKRs

-**About five Mondays** before the start of the fiscal quarter, the CEO and Chief of Staff (CoS) to the CEO initiate the OKR process.

-The CoS to the CEO creates a Google Doc for E-Group alignment and shares initial suggestions with the CEO.
-The CEO and CoS to the CEO discuss and modify these initial suggestions.
-This document is shared with E-Group in the [E-Group Weekly](/handbook/company/e-group-weekly/) which is **four weeks before** the start of the coming quarter.
-E-Group is encouraged to offer feedback in the E-Group Weekly, directly within the Google Doc, or in meetings with the CEO or Office of the CEO. **Unless there is a strong reason to adjust, CEO OKRs will directly reflect Yearly goals.** If there are no concerns voiced, it will then be shared with all of GitLab in the `#okrs` channel.
+**In the first month of the fiscal quarter,** the Chief of Staff (CoS) to the CEO initiates the OKR process.
+The CoS works with the CEO will propose big themes and priorities for next quarter.
+Yearlies are consulted in the drafting process.
+The CoS to the CEO creates a Google Doc for E-Group alignment.
+This document is shared with E-Group in an [E-Group Weekly](/handbook/company/e-group-weekly/).
+E-Group is encouraged to offer feedback in the E-Group Weekly, directly within the Google Doc, or in meetings with the CEO or Office of the CEO.

-Company OKRs may continue to be refined in the lead up to the coming quarter.
+**In the second month of the fiscal quarter,** E-Group will align on big themes and priorities.
+Before the end of the second month and before team planning is deeply underway, E-Group will lock in a single set of company-wide OKRs.
+After E-Group alingnment, Company-level OKRs will then be shared with all of GitLab in the `#okrs` channel.

 ### Executives propose OKRs for their functions